 In connection with the Kineta Merger Agreement, we entered into a Clinical Trial Funding Agreement (the "CTF Agreement") with Kineta under which we agreed to continue to fund clinical trial expenses for KVA12123 in an amount of up to \$900,000, which may be increased upon mutual agreement.
 Pursuant to the terms of the CTF Agreement, Kineta granted a security interest to us in the assets, rights, including patents, patent rights, patent application, product and development program assets, and other rights and assets, associated with, derived from, relating to, or used in connection with KVA12123 and the KVA12123 development program and clinical trial.
-Any amounts loaned to Kineta under the CTF Agreement will be evidenced by a secured promissory note, bearing interest at 5% simple interest per annum, payable on the earlier of (a) following the date of such termination.
+Any amounts loaned to Kineta under the CTF Agreement will be evidenced by a secured promissory note, bearing interest at 5% simple interest per annum, payable on the earlier of (a) following the closing of the Kineta Merger, any date on which we demand payment by written notice to Kineta or (b) if the Kineta Merger Agreement is terminated, within ten days following the date of such termination.
 The Kineta Merger Agreement also provides that Kineta may request the extension of up to \$2,000,000 in working capital loans from us, \$1,750,000 of which will be contingent on the completion of a financing transaction by us.